altercation/solarized/vim-colors-solarized/README.md

 like gvim or macvim), **please please please** consider setting your terminal emulator's colorscheme to used the Solarized palette.
-I've included palettes for some popular terminal emulator as well as Xdefaults in the official Solarized download available from [Solarized homepage][solarized].
+I've included palettes for some popular terminal emulator as well as Xdefaults in the official Solarized download available from [Solarized homepage][Solarized].
 If you use Solarized without these colors, Solarized will by default use an approximate set of 256 colors.
 It isn't bad looking and has been extensively tweaked, but it's still not quite the real thing.